orangeblock/wallscrap/README.md

 To make a query and download the results use:

 `python wallscrap.py -s <query>`

+For queries with more than one word use double quotes.

 The default download amount is 50.
 To change that use the `-a` flag like so: